-9 At some auctions, there is also a "ringman" on the floor of the auction who assists the auctioneer in identifying bids and energizing the crowd.
+$^{^{12}}$ At some auctions, there is also a "ringman" on the floor of the auction who assists the auctioneer in identifying bids and energizing the crowd.
 The auction facility for which we have data does not use a ringman.

-10 Sellers either provide the auction house with a reservation price ahead of time or, more frequently, they sit by the auctioneer during the auction of their cars.
+13 Sellers either provide the auction house with a reservation price ahead of time or, more frequently, they sit by the auctioneer during the auction of their cars.
 Thus, the seller often makes a decision on the block as to whether or not the highest bid is more than their reservation price.
 We unfortunately do not have any consistent data for the reservation prices set by sellers.

-11 Time on the block is calculated by subtracting the starting time stamps from consecutive car auctions on each auction lane to determine the duration of each auction.
+14 Time on the block is calculated by subtracting the starting time stamps from consecutive car auctions on each auction lane to determine the duration of each auction.
 It has a smaller number of observations than the other variables because we set time on the block equal to missing if the time taken to sell the car is in the bottom or top 5 percentile.
-The reason we make this restriction is because it is common for a car to take a very long (or short) time to sell for factors outside of the control of the auctioneer.
+The reason we make this restriction is because cars that take a very long (or short) time to sale may have had other factors outside of the control of the auctioneer influence the time on the block.
 For example, waiting for the seller, getting the information coded into the computer, or waiting for the next car to be driven into the lane can cause an auction to last much longer than normal.

-We specifically discussed these three measures with the general manager of the auction facility for which we have data.
-It is clear that conversion rate is the most important objective to them.12 The general manager wrote, "Conversion rate pays the bills.
+We specifically discussed these performance measures with the general manager of the auction facility for which we have data.
+It is clear that conversion rate is the most important objective to them.15 The general manager wrote, "Conversion rate pays the bills.
 Sales price and speed are generally the parents of conversion rate."
 The manager indicated that as long as a car sells, the company is somewhat indifferent regarding the price, in the same way that a stock exchange ultimately does not care if a stock price goes up or down because they are catering to both buyers and sellers.
 He further specified that although speed is important (because it allows them to sell cars more quickly on a given day), he sees speed as primarily an input into whether a car sells or not.
 Specifically, he said, "Speed tends to sell and sell for a higher price.
 It puts adrenaline into the mix for the buyer."
 Based on these conversations regarding what makes a "good" auctioneer for this particular company, our focus in the empirical section below is primarily on the probability-of-sale metric.
-However, we also provide results on price and speed.